New to government contracting?

 August 2, 2022

-QuickBooks is a favorite general ledger accounting software among growing businesses.
+QuickBooks is a favorite general ledger accounting software among growing businesses, so it's no surprise that many government contractors start with QuickBooks at the core of their first DCAA compliant accounting system.
 It is well known, easy to use, and solves immediate needs like processing payroll, paying vendor bills, and invoicing customers.
 Plus, the QuickBooks app ecosystem lets businesses customize their tools to meet their unique needs (e.g., adding DCAA compliant timekeeping, or ICAT for indirect cost allocation and reporting).
 The challenge is getting started.

 While government contractors have many issues to consider when setting up a new accounting system, it’s good to also think about the resulting benefits to your business.